KarstensLab/Lab_Website/content/lab_members/Erin/index.md

 ---

 Erin Dahl joined the Karstens Lab in January 2020 as a DIMCE Intern.
 She continued working in the Karstens Lab as a student worker on improving data visualization and generalizing code workflows.
-Erin has recently completed her B.S. in Bioinformatics from Pacific University (January 21') and is now a Research Assistant in the Karstens Lab.
+Erin completed her B.S. in Bioinformatics from Pacific University (January 21') and is currently a Research Data Analyst in the Karstens Lab.